Anticapitalistas

 Anticapitalistas (Anticapitalistes, Antikapitalistak, Anticapitalists), known as Izquierda Anticapitalista (Anti-Capitalist Left, IA) until January 2015 and as Espacio Alternativo (Alternative Space, EA) from 1995 to November 2008, is a socialist political organisation that works as a confederation in Spain.
-Anticapitalistas is defined as a revolutionary socialism, anti-capitalist, proletarian internationalist, republican, and eco-socialist organisation, assuming Marxism in an open, plural, and critical sense.
+Anticapitalistas is defined as a revolutionary socialist, anti-capitalist, proletarian internationalist, republican, and eco-socialist organisation, assuming Marxism in an open, plural, and critical sense.
 Its stated objective is the rebuilding of the revolutionary project through the creation of a unitary, anti-capitalist political expression sustained by the anti-globalisation movement, the labor movement, and the social movements at large.
 It is a member of the Fourth International (post-reunification), a Trotskyist international organisation reformed in 1963.

 On 23 February 2009, IA entered in the register of political parties of the Interior Ministry, and presented candidacies to several elections.
 In January 2015, IA decided to become the Anticapitalistas political association and join Podemos, which lasted until 2020.